 - Add all dry ingredients to a large bowl and whisk.
 Add all other ingredients to the dry and mix with a spatula until well combined.
 Mix in half the cheese and save some for the top.

 - When the oven and skillet are preheated, carefully remove it from the oven and add 1 Tablespoon butter to the skillet.
 Spread it around with a spatula to fully coat the bottom and sides of the skillet.
 Add the batter and top with remaining cheese.

-- Bake for 25 minutes or until cooked through.
+- Bake for 20 to 25 minutes or until cooked through.
 Don't open the oven door while it's baking!
 Serve with extra butter and honey.

 - If using fresh corn cut from the cob, no need to pre-cook.
 If using frozen corn, no need to thaw.
 You could also used canned corn, drained well.